-Students in the fields of East Asia–China and East Asia–Japan have one additional required 4 unit seminar.
-Students in East Asia–China must take a reading seminar (280) or a survey seminar (275) in Japanese history.
-Students in East Asia–Japan must take a reading or survey seminar in Chinese history.
-Exceptions require approval of the graduate advisers committee.
+Students in the fields of East Asia: China and East Asia: Japan have one additional required 4 unit seminar.
+Students in East Asia: China must take a reading seminar (280) or a survey seminar (275) in Japanese history.
+Students in East Asia: Japan must take a reading or survey seminar in Chinese history.
+Exceptions require the approval of the graduate advisor committee.

 Students in the field of History of Science must take, in addition to other required coursework, the historical colloquium (290) in each semester of their first two years.
 The 290 is worth 1 unit and is graded on a Satisfactory/Unsatisfactory basis.

-C. 3 to 4 units in the third field: one graded course in a field and department other than history.
+C. 3 to 4 units in the fourth/outside field: one graduate-level graded course in a field and department other than history.

 D. 4 units of methodology: Historical Method and Theory (283).
-Students are strongly encouraged to take this course in their first or second year.
+Students are required to take this in their first semester.

-E. 2 units of pedagogy: Teaching History Pedagogy Seminar (formerly 300, now 375).
+E. 2 units of pedagogy: Teaching History Pedagogy Seminar (375).
 A pedagogy course is required of all first-time graduate student instructors (GSIs).
-Students are strongly encouraged to take the Department of History’s 375, which is offered in the fall semester only.
+Students are required to take the Department of History’s 375 during their second semester.

 PhD Foreign Language Requirements